andreykaipov/gphotos-to-onedrive/README.md

 ## gphotos-to-onedrive

 I use Google Photos' 15GB of free storage as a "staging" area for my photos.

 I use OneDrive as the long term backup solution.

-Every so often I go through the following steps to copy over my Google Photos to OneDrive.
+Every so often I go through the following steps to "commit" my Google Photos to OneDrive.
-It's not fully automated.

 ## instructions